 This route culminates in three separate GCSEs in Biology, Chemistry and Physics.
-The Separate Science pathway is decided at the end of Year 9 and does not need to be selected on the option form.

 The Separate Science course involves more indepth engagement with the Science curriculum, with students studying some of the more complex and thought provoking areas of science, including the application of more advanced maths skills to science.
-Due to timetabling constraints, Separate Science students are required to be in the top half of